clojurists-together/clojuriststogether.org/content/news/2023/FireFox 116.0 Release.md

 **So let's get to it!!**

-The main point of bringing custom formatters to Firefox was to allow the [CLJS DevTools](https://github.com/binaryage/cljs-devtools) (custom formatters for ClosureScript) to work in Firefox.
+The main point of bringing custom formatters to Firefox was to allow the [CLJS DevTools](https://github.com/binaryage/cljs-devtools) (custom formatters for ClojureScript) to work in Firefox.
 To get to that point required a lot of work.
 First, I needed to find a way how to [parse the custom formatters](https://bugzilla.mozilla.org/show_bug.cgi?id=1734840) defined in a website in a safe way.
 To allow executing the code in a safe context, I've re-used a functionality that was already used by the Web Console to support [instant evaluation](https://firefox-source-docs.mozilla.org/devtools-user/web_console/the_command_line_interpreter/index.html#instant-evaluation).
 Though I had to [lift some of the restrictions imposed by that functionality](https://bugzilla.mozilla.org/show_bug.cgi?id=1801040).

 After that, I switched the logic behind their display from the normal tree view used in o ther places within the Firefox DevTools [to a custom component](https://bugzilla.mozilla.org/show_bug.cgi?id=1801045).
 This simplified the logic behind them, allows to align the display to Chrome's implementation and paved the way to [handle the config object](https://bugzilla.mozilla.org/show_bug.cgi?id=1764443).

 Also, once the basic functionality of the feature was there, I [added a way to gracefully handle errors within formatters](https://bugzilla.mozilla.org/show_bug.cgi?id=1764439) by logging them to the console.

-Initially, my focus lied on the display within the [Web Console](https://firefox-source-docs.mozilla.org/devtools-user/web_console/ui_tour/index.html).
+Initially, my focus lay on the display within the [Web Console](https://firefox-source-docs.mozilla.org/devtools-user/web_console/ui_tour/index.html).
 Though the Web Console isn't the only part where custom formatters are supported.
 I've also [added support for them within the tooltips shown when hovering variables in the Debugger](https://bugzilla.mozilla.org/show_bug.cgi?id=1820333) while script execution is stopped.
 Thanks to the DevTools team, there's also [support for them within the Scopes](https://bugzilla.mozilla.org/show_bug.cgi?id=1828511) and [Watch Expressions panel](https://bugzilla.mozilla.org/show_bug.cgi?id=1828509	).
 All those changes included creating automated test cases for this new feature.

 Once those steps were finished, I could finally [remove the experimental flag](https://bugzilla.mozilla.org/show_bug.cgi?id=1752760), behind which this feature was implemented.
 And last but not least, I've also [added some documentation of the feature](https://bugzilla.mozilla.org/show_bug.cgi?id=1773035).